Skip to main content

 Fur Trade Beginnings

-Long before irrigation networks crossed the valley and before Larimer County was formally organized, a young Antione Janis rode west with French fur trappers under the leadership of his father.
+Long before irrigation networks crossed the valley and before Larimer County was formally organized, a young Antoine Janis rode west with French fur trappers under the leadership of his father.
 The Rocky Mountain fur trade was still active, and trapping brigades moved along river corridors in search of beaver, navigating by water and experience rather than surveyed maps.
 Rivers were highways, lifelines, and measures of survival.

 It was during this era that the river we now call the Cache la Poudre received its name.